-Seneca was a Roman a stoic philosopher and important statesman during the reign of Nero.
+Seneca was a Roman stoic philosopher and an important statesman during the reign of Nero.
 His letters give us some insight into the ideas circulating in Rome around the time of the apostles.
 Here, for example, is what Seneca has to say about religious observation and the quest for wisdom.

 You are doing the finest possible thing and acting in your best interests if, as you say in your letter, you are persevering in your efforts to acquire a sound understanding.
 This is something it is foolish to pray for when you can win it from your own self.
 There is no need to raise our hands to heaven; there is no need to implore the temple warden to allow us close to the ear of some graven image, as though this increased the chances of our being heard.
 (Letter XLI)

 At first it appears that Seneca is advocating pure humanism.
 “The truth is within you… etc.” But when we read further, it becomes less clear cut than that.
 Seneca argues for the futility of religion but nevertheless maintains that a man cannot be good without God.